• Disease Overview

 Standard Therapies

 The symptoms of choroideremia can be treated but the disease itself cannot yet be cured.
-Organizations providing services to sight impaired people help patients and their families.
+Organizations listed below provide services for people with vision impairment and their families.

 Genetic counseling is recommended for families affected by this disorder.